OliviaBui/revision_allergen_checker/README.md

 - Background adjustments: A green background accommodates gaps above and below the `.png`.
 - Key Discovery: My MacBook’s resolution isn’t standard 16:9 (1920x1080), which initially confused me.
 However, adapting the app to dynamically fit any screen feels more professional since the marker/tutor could open it on any display.

 - 🍏Question: If widgets are positioned at specific pixel (x, y) coordinates, will dynamic scaling cause misalignment issues?

 ---

 ### Part 3: Current Issues & What I Need Help With (Ranked by Priority)
-**1. Combining Files (`attempted_combination.py`)**
+**1. Combining Files (`attempted_combination_2.py`)**
+Goal:
-Goal: Merge `working_base.py` and `working_fullscreen.py`.
+- Merge `working_base.py` and `working_fullscreen.py`.
 - Retain the functionality of `working_base.py` and `working_fullscreen.py`
-- I have attempted by splitting 'fullscreen' code blocks into 'bases''s structure (into relevant page sections).
-I.e. replacing and deleting `display_page` blocks with the 'switch' and 'setup' fucntions.

 - 🍏Question: Should I revert to a fixed size with NW alignment for better widget stability?
 Would this make alignment easier to manage long-term, even if it looks less dynamic?
+- 🍏Why is print happening but not frame switch? -> in button functions e.g.
+          # DISCLAIMER Button
+    tk.Button(frame, text="🙆‍♀️️DISCLAIMER", command=lambda: switch_to_disclaimer(Frame)).pack(pady=10)
+    print("Navigating to Disclaimer page...") => output is only console print, no root screen change.
+NOTE: all "display_" has been changed to "switch_to" in "attempt_combination_2.py" file.
+- 🍏Why are screen suddenly unaligned & separated from widgets compared to the ChatGPT template?

 **2. Widget Customization (Stretch Goal)**
 - Customize specific buttons: